TriliumNext/Docs/Wiki/text-notes.md

 ## General Formatting

-Since Trilium uses CKEditor, any formatting supported by CKEditor is available.
+Since Trilium uses CKEditor, all of its formatting options are available here.
+You may use the graphical toolbar shown above, or enter formatting such as markdown markdown directly in the text.
 Examples include:

 - **Bold**: Type `**text**` or `__text__`
 - _Italic_: Type `*text*` or `_text_`